What do you do when your partner becomes your direct competitor?

 Guess which one I recommend?

-Proctor and Gamble has decided to start selling products directly to US consumers.
+Procter and Gamble has decided to start selling products directly to US consumers.
 Count on international expansion soon (hint, hint).

 P&G is one of the world’s largest consumer products companies, and this announcement will create business change that many small retailers just won’t know how to deal with.
 Imagine you sell Tide detergent in your brick-and-mortar store and the company from which you buy the stuff for resale makes it so the people you sell to can get their soap direct, without visiting you.